-All six finalists did a good job of conveying the overall meaning of the contest passage, and we wish each finalist success in his/her translation career.
-These comments will be devoted to specific words and phrases in the passage that proved to be...
+All six finalists did a good job of conveying the overall meaning of the contest passage, and we wish all of them success in their translation careers.
+This section will be devoted to specific words and phrases in the passage that proved to be difficult for multiple finalists.

 Japanese to English Contest

 Winner: E21 Scott Wilson (岐阜県)Runner-up:E07 Robin Griffin (WA, USA)

 Finalists:E26 Ayami Kan （兵庫県）E27 Ciaran Doyle (Galway, Ireland)E45 Catherine Xu (NSW, Australia)E54 Mizuki Kitamoto (宮城県)

 『きみがまだ知らないティラノサウルス』 (So You Think You Know About Tyrannosaurus Rex?)